robot670/Anirudh_BlueStamp_Portfolio/index.md

 ## Description

 For my second milestone, I coded servo movements, allowing me to precisely control servo positions.
 I also added an HC-05 Bluetooth module to send inputs from my phone to the Arduino.
 To do this, I made an app on MIT App Inventor with buttons coded to send number inputs to the Arduino.
 The Arduino then uses those inputs to send commands to the servos, moving the arm.
 I have 1 button to connect to my HC-05 module and 1 button to reset my servos (Figure 7).
 The other six main buttons are coded to various arm movements (up, down, left, right, open, close).
-The up and down movements are driven by both servos 2 and 3, while opening and closing the claw is driven by servo 4, and the turret is moved by servo 1 (Figure 8).
+The up and down movements are driven by both servos 2 and 3, while opening and closing the claw is driven by servo 4, and the rotating base is moved by servo 1 (Figure 8).
 During this milestone, I also improved my battery pack by mounting it to the base of the robotic arm, simplifying my design.
 Refer to (Figure 5) for the milestone 2 wiring schematic.

 ![share_303442952028481076235](https://github.com/user-attachments/assets/9ad0e360-f225-4ed8-b226-6398d57b69b8) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;; <img width="425" alt="image" src="https://github.com/user-attachments/assets/2af536f3-51e4-4599-a59f-e9a53e773a9a" />